paschalidi/web-components/README.md

 - Packaging: Deploying the npm package
 - Website: Deploying storybook static assets to Github pages

-All tasks are ran using [Circle CI](https://circleci.com/gh/UvitaTeam/) whenever any changes are detected (excluding the master branch).
-Both the packaging and website steps are only triggered when a new tag is added to the project.
-To handle releases we use Github's release interface which will automatically run the steps necessary to make new changes available.

 ## Tech Used

 - Storybook